MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

   // New values.

   /// Indicates that a frame-only render process ended unexpectedly.
 The process
-  /// exit does not impact the top-level document, only a subset of the
+  /// exit does not affect the top-level document, only a subset of the
   /// subframes within it.
 The content in these frames is replaced with an error
   /// page in the frame.
   COREWEBVIEW2_PROCESS_FAILED_KIND_FRAME_RENDER_PROCESS_EXITED,